-- 54. Where an offender, subject to a youth rehabilitation order made by the Crown Court, is convicted of an offence in the magistrates' court or youth court, the convicting court may commit the offender in custody or release him/her on bail until he/she can be brought before the Crown Court: SC, sch.7, para.22(2) and (4). - 55.
+- 54. Where an offender, subject to a YRO made by the Crown Court, is convicted of an offence in the magistrates' court or youth court, the convicting court may commit the offender in custody or release them on bail until they can be brought before the Crown Court: schedule 7, para.22(2) and (4) SC. - 55.
 If the offender is brought before the Crown Court by virtue of para.22(2) or (4), the Crown Court may revoke and re-sentence for the offence underlying the YRO.
 In relation to the further offence, the Crown Court may deal with the offender in any way which the convicting court could have dealt with the offender for that offence.
-This therefore limits the powers of the Crown Court to that of the magistrates' court or youth court: para.23(6)(b). - 56.
-The magistrates' court or youth court will need to ensure that it does not inappropriately limit the powers of the Crown Court in such circumstances.
-If the new offence of which the offender is convicted may lawfully merit a sentence in excess of the lower court's powers, the committing court should ensure that committal for sentence is pursuant to the SC, ss.16, 16A or 17 rather than pursuant to sch.7. - 57.
-See chapter 18.
+This therefore limits the powers of the Crown Court to that of the magistrates' court or youth court: para.23(6)(b).

+- 56. The magistrates' court or youth court will need to ensure that it does not inappropriately limit the powers of the Crown Court in such circumstances.
+If the new offence of which the offender is convicted may lawfully merit a sentence in excess of the lower court's powers, the committing court should ensure that committal for sentence is pursuant to ss.16, 16A or 17 SC, rather than pursuant to schedule 7. - 57.
+See chapter 17.